AntoineSavage/pizzascript/README.md

 (list (list) (list 1 2 3) (list "hello" 'world "!" ) )
 ```

-All lists have type `'list`, which corresponds to the previously mentioned `list` function
+All lists have type `'list`, which corresponds to the previously mentioned `list` operation

 # Dictionaries